-The risk varies according to age.
+Breast cancer risk varies according to age.
 The risk is lower for younger women.
-The risk increases the longer you use the hormonal birth control.
+It increases the longer you use hormonal birth control.
 If you use hormonal contraception for at least 5-10 years, it may take 5-10 years for your risk to go to baseline once you stop birth control.

-2 other ways to decrease your risk of breast cancer:
+There are ways to decrease your risk of breast cancer

 Don’t gain more than 5-20 pounds after the age of 18.
 If you do, then your risk of breast cancer increases by 40%